Skip to content

 edgecrab --skill rust-test-fixer --skill code-review

 Every installed skill is auto-registered as a slash command.
-Typing /security-audit some context loads the skill and sends some context as the first message.
+Typing /security-audit some context activates the skill for the session and sends some context as the next message.
+Typing the same skill command again with no context toggles it off.

 ~/.edgecrab/config.yaml